markandrus/TF-IDF/README.md

 ### Preprocessing

-We do all of the following in order to reduce the number of non-essential variables ultimately observed by our classifier.
+The application does all of the following in order to reduce the number of non-essential variables ultimately observed by our classifier.

 1. Lowercase all letters